drtychai/mypwndock/README.md

 docker cloud so this can build rather quickly.

 ## Installation
-1. Install Docker: `brew cask install docker` on OSX.
+1. Install Docker: `brew cask install docker && brew install docker` on OSX.
 You can figure it out on Linux.
 2. Build: `./build`

 ## Running it